webrice-is/LOBE/README.md

 ```
 docker-compose up -d
 ```
+Note that the LOBE application is commented out in the docker-compose file as the application should be run via flask during development.

 ## Configuration
 A Flask instance path is expected to be set in the environment variable `FLASK_INSTANCE_PATH`.